 Analysis button in the top toolbar will launch the Analysis Page which displays the various options available for comparing saved sets.

-There are two tabs on this page:
+There are three tabs on this page:

 - Launch Analysis: Where users can select either to do

-- Results: Where users can view the results of current or previous set analyses
+- Results: Where users can view the results of current or previous set analyses.

 Analysis Page: Set Operations